nvms/prsm/packages/mesh/README.md

 Mesh supports subscribing to individual records stored in Redis.
 When a record changes, clients receive either the full value or a JSON patch describing the update—depending on the selected mode (`full` or `patch`).

-Subscriptions are multi-instance aware, versioned for integrity, and efficient at scale.
-Each connected client can independently choose its preferred mode.
+Subscriptions work across multiple server instances, support versioning for consistency, and scale efficiently.
+Each client can choose its preferred mode independently.

 ### Server Configuration